elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/defining-a-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Estimating a good design pattern:
+      <strong>Interview Response:</strong> Estimating a good design pattern.
     </div>
     <div></div>

-- **Solves a particular problem:** Patterns are not created to capture principles or strategies; they need to capture solutions.
-This approach is one of the essential components of a good design pattern.
+- **Solves a particular problem:** Patterns are not designed to capture concepts or methods; instead, they are designed to capture solutions.
+This method is a necessary component of a successful design pattern.

-- **The solution to this problem cannot be obvious:** We can find that problem-solving often attempts to derive from well-known principles.
-The best design patterns usually provide solutions to issues indirectly - this is considered a necessary approach for the most challenging problems related to design.
+- **There is no clear answer to this problem:** Problem-solving frequently seeks to deduce from well-known concepts.
+The best design patterns frequently give indirect answers to challenges – this approach is an essential strategy for the most challenging design problems.

 - **The concepts must be proven solutions to a problem:** Design patterns require proof that they function as described, and without this, we should not entertain its use.

-- **It must describe a relationship:** In some cases, a pattern may represent a module type.
-Although an implementation may appear this way, the official description of the design must describe much deeper system structures and mechanisms that explain its relationship to code.
+- **It must describe or express a relationship:** A pattern may represent a module type in some circumstances.
+While an implementation may appear this way, the formal design description must specify far deeper system structures and processes that explain how it gets connected to code.

 <br />
   </div>